friemen/domaintypes/README.md

 (instances represent scalar values) and complex types (instances represent structured data).

-The resulting plain Clojure Records do not put constraints on the data that one can store in instances.
+The resulting plain Clojure records do not put constraints on the data that one can store in instances.
 Instead a valid? function checks on-demand if the data meets the constraints, for instance right before data is persisted in a database, or after deserialization from a